Visual Designer in San Francisco, California

 A BIT OF BACKGROUND:

-My first design job was at Dark Horse Comics where for three years I worked on comic books, graphic novels, product packaging, ads, sell sheets and catalogs.
+My first design job was at Dark Horse Comics in Portland, Oregon where for three years I worked on comic books, graphic novels, product packaging, ads, sell sheets and catalogs.
 One of my favorite projects was a line of merchandise based on Tim Burton’s book of poetry, The Melancholy Death of Oyster Boy and Other Stories.
-With guidance from Art Director Mark Cox, I not only designed the logo and packaging, I also designed some of the products including t-shirts, stickers, a lunchbox and notecards.
+With guidance from art director Mark Cox, I not only designed the logo and packaging, I also designed some of the products including t-shirts, stickers, a lunchbox and notecards.

-I later moved to San Francisco for a change of pace, and I was hired as Marketing Designer at Klutz (activity kits for kids).
+I later moved to San Francisco for a change of pace, and I was hired as marketing designer at Klutz (books and activity kits for kids).
 I worked on both retail and wholesale product catalogs as well as book displays, event kits, trade show graphics, banner ads, and graphics for their retail website and email campaigns.